 since 2016; Deepen the financial information collected from bus.gov.ru and annually update resulting data on institution level education returns to improve student choice and system efficiency.
 Collecting accurate information on graduate salaries and on college and university costs is itself a costly endeavor, but is amply justified by the gains in efficiency that would result.
 The transparency and digital government initiatives undertaken by the Government have been progressive, but are not yet instrumental in meeting strategic development goals.
 To be truly effective, a further set of steps need to be made, to close the feedback loop with citizens making decisions based on the information provided, and those decisions, in turn, influencing institutional and system management.

+Audience: Policy makers at the Federal and regional level are the main audience of this note.
+Advisors of

+the policy makers and academic researchers in the Russian Federation are an audience for the supporting

+working papers.
+One of the products of this study is of interest to potential students as well as college and

+university administrators.

 References